What’s the Purpose of Summer School?

 Set Yourself Apart From The Rest

-In today’s highly competitive landscape, gaining places at top universities and places of work are getting harder than ever, with over 700,000 UK students having applied for a place at a UK university this year alone.
+In today’s highly competitive landscape, gaining places at top universities and places of work is getting harder than ever, with over 700,000 UK students having applied for a place at a UK university this year alone.

 Unsurprisingly, students are continually looking for new ways to help themselves stand out against the competition and secure their place on their dream university course.